CMU-INF-DIVA/activity_spec/README.md

 ### Cube activities

 Spatial-temporal cube activities in a video, with optional confidence scores.
-Each activity is represented as `(type, x0, y0, x1, y1, t0, t1)`, where type is based on an enum definition.
+Each activity is represented as `(type, score, t0, t1, x0, y0, x1, y1)`, where type is based on an enum definition.

 For class-agnostic proposals,